By Doug Winter – RareGoldcoins.com

 You see a $25,000 coin in a dealer’s inventory and you really want it.
 The problem is you are short of funds and you are the sort of person who has made a promise to never take on debt to finance his hobby.
-Do you pass on the coin?
+Do you pass on the coin trade?

 Maybe you don’t have to.
 My guess is that if you are a long-time collector you have at least $25,000 worth of coins in your collection that range from” junk” to” stuff” to “I kind of like this but it really doesn’t fit into my collection anymore.”
-I’d like to suggest that you can obtain that $25,000 coin by trading miscellaneous coins with the dealer in order to achieve your goal.
-And if you do the trade the right way, the best possible thing happens: a scenario in which both you and the dealer are happy and walk away thinking “I liked that trade and I’d do it again.”
+I’d like to suggest that you can obtain that $25,000 with a coin trade of miscellaneous coins with the dealer in order to achieve your goal.
+And if you do the coin trade the right way, the best possible thing happens: a scenario in which both you and the dealer are happy and walk away thinking “I liked that trade and I’d do it again.”

 A trade is mostly likely going to work if you know the dealer already and the dealer knows you.
 I have a few clients who, it seems, would almost always rather work out a trade than write me a check for a coin and I am happy to oblige them.
 They understand the dynamics of trading.